 I’m happy to report that it was an resounding hit, adult as well as kid-friendly.
 I’m not so happy to report that it remains a light meal–light in the sense that it won’t fill you up.
 Though I’ve written it up as 4 servings, the three of us finished the whole thing and would have put a big dent in a second one, had there been one.
 My advice for this quiche is the same as for the mini quiches: Serve it with plenty of side dishes or be prepared to make a double batch.

-- One 12-ounce package firm or extra-firm silken tofu*
+- 12 ounces firm or extra-firm silken tofu see notes

 - 1/4 cup plain soy milk